 Sal fast to cover her discomfort.
 "Perry was controlling that thing.
-Whatever spoke to it my brother.
+Whatever spoke to it not brother.
 You lied before.
 I want answers."

 didn't Menchú said.
 "Not as such."

-"You said my brother in trouble because stole book.
+"You said my brother was trouble because stole book.
 You didn't mention magic, or homunculuses whatever."

 said your brother possessed of a stolen book."

-"This easy for anyone to the first time, and it only gets harder.
-The three us are…" Menchú searching for the right word.
+"This easy for anyone to hear the first time, and it only gets harder.
+The three us are…" Menchú hesitated, searching for the right word.